EMDR.

 All stimulation techniques provide the same results.

+EMDR is not hypnosis.
 EMDR therapy is designed to resolve unprocessed traumatic memories in the brain.

 Our brains have a natural way to recover from traumatic memories and events.